jvc1019/Zest/README.md

 ### C. Using GitHub (on Windows, using WSL)

-1. It is recommended to use Visual Studio Code as your text editor as it offers an easy way of resolving merge conflicts.
+1. It is recommended to use Visual Studio Code as your text editor as it offers an easy way of resolving merge conflicts. (**Optional**) Instructions on how to integrate WSL with Visual Studio Code: https://code.visualstudio.com/docs/remote/wsl

 2. Navigate inside the repository location (`xampp\htdocs\CMSC128`).
 On the navigation bar, type `wsl`
     1. To get the latest version of the repository (needs an internet connection): `git pull`